MirolimMajidov/EventMessaging/README.md

 );
 ```

-`defaultOptions` - it is an alternative way of overwriting `DefaultSettings` settings, to set the default configuration/settings for connecting to the RabbintMQ and publishing and receiving messages.
+`defaultOptions` - it is an alternative way of overwriting `DefaultSettings` settings, to set the default configuration/settings for connecting to the RabbitMQ and publishing and receiving messages.
 If you don't pass them, it will use default settings of RabbitMQ; <br/>
 `eventPublisherManagerOptions` - it is an alternative way of overwriting `Publishers` settings, to register and set custom settings for the publishers if needed.
 If you don't pass them, it will use the default settings configured in the `DefaultSettings` section or RabbitMQ's default settings; <br/>
 `eventSubscriberManagerOptions` - it is an alternative way of overwriting `Subscribers` settings, to register and set custom settings for the subscribers if needed.
 If you don't pass them, it will use the default settings configured in the `DefaultSettings` section or RabbitMQ's default settings; <br/>
 `assemblies` - as I mentioned in above, it is to find and load the publishers and subscribers and register them to the services of DI automatically.
 It can be multiple assemblies depend on your design.